monday.com share price jumps after topping analysts in Q2

 Israeli work operating system company monday.com (Nasdaq: MNDY) reported its first results today since its IPO in June, beating the analysts with higher than expected revenue.
-In premarket trading monday.com's share price was up 13.50% at $278.14, giving a market cap of $12.16 billion.
+In trading today on Wall Street, monday.com's share price is up 23.55% at $302.78, giving a market cap of $13.24 billion.

 monday.com's work operating system allows organizations to produce the tools and processes that they require.
 Second quarter 2021 revenue was $70.6 million, well above the analysts' expectations of $62.1 million and 93.7% higher than the corresponding quarter of 2020.